Banking Checking Accounts

 4. Read the fine print

 Another thing to keep in mind is that these bank account bonuses can quickly change.
-Plan to take a screenshot or a record of the terms and conditions so you can keep track while you work to meet the requirements.
+Take a screenshot of the terms and conditions so you can keep track while you work to meet the requirements.

 5. Don’t forget about taxes